 You may be able to automate or track tasks.
 However, it is difficult to manually share data from one silo to the other, as data is generally present in silos in almost every organization, which may cause delays in task delivery or execution while increasing the chances of data loss while data exchanges.

-You must retain them long-term with the help of the right customer onboarding tools with features that will provide you with intelligent focus, effortless visibility, and contextual insights.
+You must retain them long-term with the help of the right customer onboarding software for SaaS with features that will provide you with intelligent focus, effortless visibility, and contextual insights.
 It also helps you minimize revenue risks to achieve higher customer success.